 When blood flows into your synovial joints, it negatively impacts the synovial fluid, leading to joint damage.
 If it happens because of an injury, you’re likely to heal and recuperate.
 But if it repeatedly happens to a joint, it can lead to arthritis.
 When damage is severe, you can’t move your joint without pain.
-Most of the time, repeated cases of hemarthrosis are due to an injury rather than a blood disorder.

-When an artery bursts in one of your joints, synovial fluid mixed with blood floods the joint area.
 If you experience swelling following an injury, it likely involved damage to your soft tissue, bone, ligaments, or cartilage.

 Blood disorders and other conditions that contribute to hemarthrosis include:

 - Anticoagulation medication use